“Judge Ryan Patrick is a young Republican who voters should keep in black robes.”

 As a prosecutor, Ryan handled thousands of cases, and tried over 50 jury trials, including many high profile drunk driving fatalities.
 In 2011, Ryan secured a life sentence on a 1985 cold case murder.

-Ryan is married to Kellie, an Aggie and former elementary school teacher in Cy-Fair, who now stays at home with their three year old son, Zachary.
+Ryan is married to Kellie, an Aggie and former elementary school teacher in Cy-Fair, who now stays at home with their three and half year old son, Zachary.
 Ryan volunteers as President of his neighborhood homeowners’ association.
 Additionally Ryan has his private pilot’s license and is a SCUBA diver.
+Ryan is a member in the The College of the State Bar of Texas, Houston Bar Association, Galveston Bar Association, Christian Legal Society, American Judges Association, and Houston Young Lawyers Association.
 The Patricks are active members at Houston’s First Baptist Church, where Ryan teaches Sunday School.

 Whatever you do, do it all for the glory of God.